immanuelvyjayanthi-blip/immanuelvyjayanthi-blip/README.md

 Here are a few projects that showcase my approach to GRC:

-- [**Risk Register**](https://github.com/immanuelvyjayanthi-blip/risk-register): A foundational tool for identifying, analyzing, and mitigating risks.
+1.  **[Risk Register](https://github.com/your-username/risk-register):** A foundational tool for identifying, analyzing, and mitigating risks.
 This project demonstrates my structured approach to risk tracking and prioritization.
+2.  **[Acceptable Use Policy](https://github.com/your-username/acceptable-use-policy-sample):** A sample policy drafted for **PixelPaddle Studios**, a hypothetical game dev company.
+This project showcases my skills in **policy development** and **tailoring security controls** to protect critical assets like unreleased game code.

 *More coming soon—stay tuned!*